JJNod88/jjn-pp2-tbc/README.md

 5. Added event listener to my button, added inner.html to my 'rules infromation div' that on click, it shows all of the 'game rules'  in js html.
 But, when i click rule, nothing happen.
 I am keeping this as i want this to run from JS and not be set in the index.html file.
     *

-6. When clicking rock, it is only logging a draw
+6. When clicking rock, it is only logging a draw to the console.
-    * Fix: I had my user winds, draws, loses functions added incorrectly. see bug 7.
+    * Fix: I had my user win, draw and loss functions added incorrectly. see bug 7.
 This fixed it.

 7. When clicking my buttons, it wasn't incrementing the score every time.
     * I had my functions inside an individual if/else/else if statement, so it was only checking one particulsr piece of logic.

-8. I added innerHTML to the results display but nothing was happening. tried query selector, elemebt by id
+8. I added innerHTML to the results display but nothing was happening.
+I tried query selector, element by id etc.
     * I hadn't called the game function.
-Once i did, this then updated!

-9. When there is a draw, it duplicates the chosen button, even though i am just declaring userClicks in the innerhtml and the functions parenthese.
+9. When there is a draw, it duplicates the chosen button, even though i am just declaring userClicks in the innerhtml and the draw functions parenthese.
-    * I had both userClick and computerChooses in the function parenthese on the actual Logic of the game.
+    * I had both userClick and computerChooses in the function parenthese on the actual Logic of the game (theGame function).
 I removed these also, and it worked!.

 10. I wanted to add some text colour to the result section that correlated to the result.
 I added a classList, but it wasnt changing color:
     * Because it was a class, i added the '.' - but removing this meant it worked.